 I decorated the dessert table with a lit “movie night” marquee and a concessions banner.
 I made a quick PVC frame and hung two red curtains that I usually use at Christmas time, then attached a black cloth to the back with safety pins.
 The marquee looked fantastic at night with the little twinkly lights.
 Even my husband thought it was adorable.

-I posted the instructions on how to make the movie night marquee sign.
+I posted the instructions on how to make the movie night marquee sign illuminated with string lights.
 It also includes the frustratingly dumb mistake I made in the hopes that you don’t recreate it.
-The letters for the marquee are part of the movie night printable bundle.
+The letters for the marquee are part of the movie night printable bundle but are also available on their own.

-The table held the birthday popcorn cupcakes, Red Vines, chocolates, cookies, and all the favor boxes for the girls.
+The table held the birthday popcorn cupcakes, Red Vines, chocolates, cookies, and all the favor boxes with personalized tags for the girls.

 All the diy popcorn boxes were printed and assembled at home so I didn’t have to buy a huge box of 100 for just 20 girls.
 All of the paper decorations came from my new movie night printable set so they all fit the theme perfectly.

-I love tassels, I think they’re so festive, so I added them to one of the tables.
+I love tassels, I think they’re so festive, so I added them as a garland to one of the tables.
 Find out how to make them for pennies in my tassel DIY post.

 I also used some decorations I found at Hobby Lobby like the popcorn sign, and the movie reel.
 The homemade popcorn box pinata turned out so awesome that I used it as decoration until we broke it into pieces.